startdevx/dx-setup/README.md

 | `useProxy` | `boolean` | If `true`, DevX CLI automatically detects and configures corporate proxies by setting the `HTTP_PROXY` and `HTTPS_PROXY` environment variables |
 | `repositories.analytics` | `string` | To enable analytics, create an empty repository in your organization’s source control platform and specify its Git clone URL here.
 Ensure all DevX CLI users have **write access** to this repository to allow pushing analytics data to the `default` branch |

-## ✅ DevX CLI is now ready to be used within your organization
+## ✅ DevX CLI Is Now Ready To Be Used Within Your Organization

 Software engineers can now install it following the `README.md` instructions file located in the **DevX CLI Installer** repository.